 Eddie says “For me, graphics technology is the closest thing to magic that I will ever be able to do.”

 Public school systems throughout the country are seeking ways to support the growing demand for tech literate graduates to fill work force demands.
 The PUSD and Armory program is an ideal collaboration model that brings together professional connections for young people and community support for the school district through a local cultural organization that can connect with both the arts and technology industries.

 Eddie sees the disconnect that students experience between classroom learning and career development.
+It is true that students who have a yearning to learn can always explore and look for ways to gain more knowledge about the real-world tech industry, such as with help of Tech Podcasts and videos.
+However, it is not always possible to build a technology career without a solid foundation.
 “With the explosive popularity of mobile and console games, there has been a growing interest in the game industry among young students.
 However, most have no idea what it means to actually develop and release a game.
 Our hope was to demystify the process and provide them with a glimpse of what it means to be a professional in the game industry.”

 Long known for it’s nationally recognized educational and cultural institutions (Cal Tech, Art Center College of Design, Norton Simon Museum) and recently named the “Best Arts Town” by Sunset magazine, Pasadena now also boasts a burgeoning tech scene.
 High school students coming out of the local public schools here can find internships, higher education and begin their careers right in their own back yard.
 The Armory program and working professionals like Eddie, will go a long way towards preparing students to be competitive as they enter the work force.

 From Eddie’s perspective, “The internship program was a great success!
 It has been a absolute delight to be a part of the bright futures of the wonderful students of PUSD.”